mlo-cars/fetch_to_file/README.md

 # fetch_to_file

-fetches data to a file
+Fetches data from endpoint to a file